 The Growth Management Focus Area is guided by an exercise to determine where and how new population and employment growth will be accommodated in an integrative manner that promotes healthy, complete, and livable communities.
 The key outcomes of the focus area are to:

-- Set the framework to guide how Peel will accommodate new population and employment growth to 2041 and beyond
+- Set the framework to guide how Peel will accommodate new population and employment growth to 2051

 - Support transportation and transit investment by directing new growth to areas with increased mobility